 Some German Shepherds are quite laid back and placid by nature.
 This will make introducing them to a cat much easier.
 An excitable dog that loves to run and play will need a little more direction.

-It is not just the temperament of the German Shepherd that needs careful consideration.
+It is not just the temperament of the German Shepherd that needs careful consideration when trying to answer the question: Are Germans Shepherds good with cats?
 The personality of the cat is a big factor in how well an introduction will go.
 A nervous or skittish cat will struggle to adjust to any new pet.
 A lively puppy will certainly be a big challenge.

 Confident and playful cats tend to cope quite well and are more likely to be inquisitive about the newcomer.
 You will still need to be cautious and take things slowly when introducing them.
 If your cat has lived with dogs before, you should have no issues.
 It is still advisable to let them meet through a barrier first though so they can get used to each other’s scent.

 Imagine your grumpy old man of a cat who has lived his entire life as master of the house.
 Now his humans want to bring a bouncy puppy into the house!
 Older cats tend to be less tolerant of puppies due to their playful nature.
 You will need to spend a long time allowing your cat and dog to scent and see each other without physically meeting to ensure a successful introduction.